-The following abbreviations and terms may be used within this report: Biota Flora and fauna of a particular place.
+The following abbreviations and terms may be used within this report:

+Biota Flora and fauna of a particular place.
 Bund A wall around a tank to contain its contents in the case of a leak. g/m3 Grams per cubic metre, and equivalent to milligrams per litre (mg/L).
 In water, this is also equivalent to parts per million (ppm), but the same does not apply to gaseous mixtures.
 Incident An event that is alleged or is found to have occurred that may have actual or potential environmental consequences or may involve non-compliance with a consent or rule in a regional plan.
-Registration of an incident by the Council does not automatically mean such an outcome has actually occurred.
-Intervention Action/s taken by the Council to instruct or direct actions to be taken to avoid or reduce the likelihood of an incident occurring.
-Investigation Action taken by the Council to establish the circumstances/events surrounding an incident including any allegations of an incident.
-Incident Register Unauthorised Incident Register - contains a list of events recorded by the Council on the basis that they may have the potential or actual environmental consequences that may represent a breach of a consent or provision in a Regional Plan.
+Registration of an incident by the Council does not automatically mean such an outcome had actually occurred.
+Intervention Action/s taken by Council to instruct or direct actions be taken to avoid or reduce the likelihood of an incident occurring.
+Investigation Action taken by Council to establish what were the circumstances/events surrounding an incident including any allegations of an incident.
+Incident Register The Incident Register contains a list of events recorded by the Council on the basis that they may have the potential or actual environmental consequences that may represent a breach of a consent or provision in a Regional Plan.
 L/s Litres per second.
 Mixing zone The zone below a discharge point where the discharge is not fully mixed with the receiving environment.
-For a stream, conventionally taken as a length equivalent to 7 times the width of the stream at the discharge point.
-NTU Nephelometric Turbidity Unit, a measure of the turbidity of water. рН A numerical system for measuring acidity in solutions, with 7 as neutral.
+For a stream, conventionally taken as a length equivalent to 7 times the width of the stream at the discharge point. рН A numerical system for measuring acidity in solutions, with 7 as neutral.
 Numbers lower than 7 are increasingly acidic and higher than 7 are increasingly alkaline.
 The scale is logarithmic i.e. a change of 1 represents a ten-fold change in strength.
 For example, a pH of 4 is ten times more acidic than a pH of 5.
 Physicochemical Measurement of both physical properties (e.g. temperature, clarity, density) and chemical determinants (e.g. metals and nutrients) to characterise the state of an environment.
 Resource consent Refer Section 87 of the RMA.
 Resource consents include land use consents (refer Sections 9 and 13 of the RMA), coastal permits (Sections 12, 14 and 15), water permits (Section 14) and discharge permits (Section 15).
-RMA Resource Management Act 1991 and subsequent amendments.
+RMA Resource Management Act 1991 and including all subsequent amendments.
 SS Suspended solids.
-Temp Temperature, measured in degrees Celsius (°C).
-Turb Turbidity, expressed in NTU.
+Temp Temperature, measured in °C (degrees Celsius).
 UI Unauthorised Incident.

-For further information on analytical methods, contact a Scientific Services Manager.
+For further information on analytical methods, contact a Science Services Manager.